Literature review completed

 During my first year of PhD study I often felt that I was progressing at a snail’s pace, but on reflection I think that has been beneficial.
 Because looking back I can now see how my initial proposal has been refined and is much more tightly focused.

 Using mind maps helped me visualise my ideas and move the component parts around on paper.
-But as I would read something I hadn’t considered would come up and inspire me to add another dimension to my research, and so it went on, and on.
+But as I ploughed through books and journal articles, every so often something significant that I read would inspire me to add another dimension to my research, and so it went on.

-Of course you never stop reviewing literature until you start writing up because new books and journal articles are being published all the time and may develop an area of scholarship that is relevant to your research.
+Of course you never really stop reviewing literature because new books and journal articles are being published all the time and may develop an area of scholarship that is relevant to your research.
 But I found it hard to stop reading long enough to allow myself to start writing.

 Even now books have caught my eye that I have ordered as I think a particular author has some interesting perspectives on issues that are relevant to my research, but I know I can add them later.